Sessions by Demand

 PRESENTED BY: BENSON NJOROGE, Instructional Designer, Teaching and Learning Commons

-Universities continue to be increasingly cosmopolitan with learners coming from many different countries and cultures.
-This session will help you understand and facilitate the learning of students from culturally diverse backgrounds.
+Universities continue to be increasingly cosmopolitan, with learners coming from many different countries and cultures to pursue their education.
+This session explores the nuances and challenges of fostering a supportive learning environment for students from various cultural backgrounds.
+It endeavors to equip you with the knowledge and tools to better understand and facilitate the learning journey of culturally diverse students.

 Request Your Way or My Way?
 Understanding Cultural Learning Styles Session